 If you want to be wealthy, the first rule of investing is not to lose money.
 If you have a small amount of money to invest you might be tempted to put it all into high risk growth stocks in the hope that a big run up in value will make you rich.
 But if you have—or hope to have—a large portfolio to invest, you might not take that kind of risk.
 Your investments will be in assets that are unlikely to collapse in price, reasonably likely to grow in value over time, and able to provide a steady cash flow while you wait for them to grow.

 A perfect investment asset might be an undervalued (and therefore very likely to grow) blue chip stock (not likely to collapse) with a history of above average dividend yields (steady cash flow).

 This attribute is part good habit and part talent—or perhaps it’s an outgrowth of having a financial life that’s cash rich, frugal, debt-free and filled with low risk/high yield investments.
 Whatever drives it, it’s a powerful force that enables the rich to multiply their wealth over time.

-The aspiring rich are able to identify and concentrate on the areas of their lives that are most likely to make them the most money.
+The wealthy tend to be able to identify and concentrate on the areas of their lives that are most likely to earn them the most money.
 Call it majoring on the majors or whatever you like, but they have the ability to center on the most profitable ventures and to let go of nearly everything else.
 They often do this by delegating non-profitable activities to others or maybe even to make them somehow go away.